drvinceknight/cfm/docs/meetings/08/index.rst

        required).
     2. Variables, loops and conditionals.

-    In preparation for your tutorial on Wednesday please work through the eighth chapter of the Python for mathematics book: https://vknight.org/pfm/building-tools/01-variables-conditionals-loops/introduction/main.html
+    I recommend working through the following chapter of the class text: https://vknight.org/pfm/building-tools/01-variables-conditionals-loops/introduction/main.html

+    If you have any questions I will be in 2.35 on Wednesday from 1000 until 1200 for the first 4 weeks of the course.

     IMPORTANT ACTION REQUIRED